soundcloud/lhm/README.md

 problems with this, but the chunked copy could be sped up by factoring this in.
 Currently a copy range may be completely empty, but there will still be a `INSERT INTO...
 SELECT`.

-Records inserted after the last insert id is retrieved and before the triggers are created are currently lost.
-The table should be briefly locked while id is read and triggers are applied.

 ## Contributing